![]() | British Insects: the Families of Hemiptera | |

 Salient features of adults.
 Terrestrial.

 Phytophagous (mostly), or predacious (on slow-moving insects).
 Small to large; 4–14 mm long; fliers; emitting repugnatorial liquid as a defence reaction; relatively stout bodied.
 Rostrum clearly separated ventrally from the prosternum by a sclerotized gula.
 Antennae from the lower part of the head; longer than the head, readily visible from above; usually 5 segmented; non-aristate.
 Ocelli usually present.
 Scutellum very large (sometimes enormous, sometimes extending to the end of the abdomen).
 Metathorax with a scent-gland opening, comprising a funnel surrounded by a dull patch of elaborately sculptured cuticle, visible laterally on either side.
 Fore-wings well developed; in the resting insect lying more or less flat over the abdomen; differentiated into a basally thickened and a distally membranous region; with a clavus.
 Tarsi 3 segmented.
 Pulvilli present.
+The abdominal tergites with 7 visible connexivia (according to Imms).
 The abdomen without ventral silvery pubescence.

-Comments.
-Cospicuously hairy bugs, often brown; bases of antennae concealed by side-margins of head; corium bases reaching the sides of the body to form epipleura; seven abdominal tergites visible.
-Species with the scutellum extending the full length of the abdomen are distinguished from Scutelleridae by possesion of slender, pointed anterior projections from the lateral margins of the pronotum to near the eyes.
+Bugs commonly brown; bases of the antennae concealed by the side-margins of head, the corium bases reaching the sides of the body to form epipleura, and seven abdominal tergites with visible connexivia; tibiae rarely spiny.
+Scutellum extending the full length of the abdomen, or much shorter short and triangular.
+Species with the long scutellum are distinguished from Scutelleridae by possesion of slender, pointed anterior projections from the lateral margins of the pronotum to near the eyes..

 Taxonomy.
 Suborder Heteroptera; Pentatomoidea.